 Listen to your body's signals.
 Let it tell you when you need to eat.
-If you're just feeling slight to normal feelings of hunger, try to keep going with the fast.
-If you're feeling strong hunger pains, your blood sugar crashes, you're weak—then eat.
+If you're just feeling mild to normal feelings of hunger, try to continue the fast.
+If you're feeling strong hunger pains, your blood sugar crashes, and you're weak, then eat.
 There is no problem with needing to go a shorter amount of time.
-If you feel these extreme signs of hunger than eat!
-However, if you're feeling great on your fast, ride it out!
+If you feel these extreme signs of hunger, then eat!
+But, if you're feeling great on your fast, ride it out!

 Here are a few tips for you as you get started with fasting: